ANTONELLA PETRUZZELLA

 Hi, thanks for stopping by.

 My name is Antonella Petruzzella.
-I'm a freshwater ecologist.
-This is my personal website where you can get to know a bit about me, my research trajectory and interests.
+I'm an aquatic ecologist and this is my personal website.
+Here, you can get to know a bit about me, my research trajectory and interests.

 My research focuses on understanding how freshwater biodiversity, ecosystem structure, function and services recover after anthropogenic stressors (e.g. plant invasions, eutrophication).
 I'm particularly interested in efforts to improve the results of management and restoration actions to promote the recovery of functions and services provided by freshwater systems.
 I use a combination of controlled experiments, field surveys and modelling techniques to answer my research questions.